Deaadman/EternalWeather/README.md

 3. Navigate to the game's mod directory: `[Path to The Long Dark Installation]/mods`.
 4. Copy the `EternalWeather.dll` from your `Downloads` folder and paste it into the `mods` directory.
 5. Launch the game.
 The mod should be enabled.

----

-## LICENSING:
-This modification is licensed under the **MIT License.**

-Under the MIT License, you have the right to:

-- Use this mod for any purpose, whether it's personal or commercial.
-- Modify the mod to suit your needs, and those modifications can be kept private or shared with others.
-- Distribute this mod in its original or modified form, either for free or as part of a paid product, without imposing any additional restrictions.
-- The only requirement is that the original copyright and license information must be included when you distribute the mod.

 >**Disclaimer:** This modification is not officially a part of The Long Dark and is not affiliated with Hinterland Studio Inc or its affiliates.